CanonicalLtd/maas-docs/en/installconfig-subnets-ipranges.md

 ## Create a range

-Choose 'Reserved range' or 'Reserved dynamic range'.
+Choose 'Reserve range' or 'Reserve dynamic range'.
 If the latter is chosen, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has [DHCP enabled](installconfig-subnets-dhcp.md).